cabird/AI_where_it_matters/manually_coded_reports/report-data_infrastructure_operations_customer_support.md

 #### Theme: Human-led frontline support (empathy, control, brand)
 Researchers coded this as: Customer-facing interactions should feel human; avoid friction and brand risk.
 AI can assist passively, but a human must retain final send/approval.

 Participants strongly emphasize that customer-facing conversations are sensitive to tone, brand, and empathy.
 Multiple respondents find being forced into AI interactions frustrating and fear automated replies will degrade product support quality or damage brand trust.
 For example, one participant said, "As a customer, being forced to an AI is frustrating.
-I would prefer the AI tooling to be passive, but provide me ... prompts on suggested resolutions or ways forward" (PID2).
+I would prefer the AI tooling to be passive, but provide me ... prompts on suggested resolutions or ways forward" (Participant 2).
 Another warned that "AI should not be handling customer support.
-Pushing this role to AI will cause customers frustration via generated responses and reduce the quality of our product support" (PID41).
+Pushing this role to AI will cause customers frustration via generated responses and reduce the quality of our product support" (Participant 41).

 The boundary is clear: passive assistance (suggestions, drafts, or background triage) is acceptable, but AI-driven visible interactions must not replace human-fronted support.
-Participants demand human control over final communications — "AI cannot hit the ‘send message’ button: I as a human must pull the trigger" (PID62) — to protect customer experience and brand integrity.
+Participants demand human control over final communications — "AI cannot hit the ‘send message’ button: I as a human must pull the trigger" (Participant 62) — to protect customer experience and brand integrity.

 **Representative quotes**:
 - *"Customer support.
 As a customer, being forced to an AI is frustrating.
-I would prefer the AI tooling to be passive, but provide me ... prompts on suggested resolutions or ways forward."* (Participant PID2)
+I would prefer the AI tooling to be passive, but provide me ... prompts on suggested resolutions or ways forward."* (Participant 2)
 - *"AI should not be handling customer support.
-Pushing this role to AI will cause customers frustration via generated responses and reduce the quality of our product support."* (Participant PID41)
+Pushing this role to AI will cause customers frustration via generated responses and reduce the quality of our product support."* (Participant 41)
-- *"AI cannot hit the ‘send message’ button: I as a human must pull the trigger (be it even to bulk messages)."* (Participant PID62)
+- *"AI cannot hit the ‘send message’ button: I as a human must pull the trigger (be it even to bulk messages)."* (Participant 62)

 #### Theme: Contextual customer engineering (not automatable)
 Researchers coded this as: Deeply contextual, bespoke work with customer teams requires human expertise and judgment.

 Participants draw a firm line around bespoke, high-touch support that involves deep engineering collaboration with customer teams.
-One respondent emphasized that their role is "hands-on-keyboard" and involves daily work with customer development teams and leadership, which "cannot be done by AI" (PID393).
+One respondent emphasized that their role is "hands-on-keyboard" and involves daily work with customer development teams and leadership, which "cannot be done by AI" (Participant 393).
 The concern is that these engagements require judgment, domain expertise, and human relationships that AI cannot replicate.

 The feared outcome is misalignment or harm from offloading nuanced, context-rich work to automation.
 Participants want AI to assist with routine tasks but not to replace the human expertise needed for tailored implementations, escalations, or negotiated solutions.

 **Representative quotes**:
 - *"The customer support that I provide cannot be done by AI.
 I work directly with the customer's development team and leadership every day to develop the solutions that operate within their Azure environments.
-It's a hands-on-keyboard role."* (Participant PID393)
+It's a hands-on-keyboard role."* (Participant 393)
 - *"Customer support.
 As a customer, being forced to an AI is frustrating.
-I would prefer the AI tooling to be passive..."* (Participant PID2)
+I would prefer the AI tooling to be passive..."* (Participant 2)
 - *"We need to work on its accuracy in the context of customer support as it is directly interacting with humans which can cause errors to negatively affect the product brand directly."* (Participant P269)

 #### Theme: Humans handle customers
 Researchers coded this as: (no separate description provided in the manual coding).

 This theme reinforces the preference for humans as the primary face of support.
 Participants expressed that AI should be a background assistant offering prompts or suggested next steps, not the primary interlocutor.
-The recurring view is that human interaction preserves quality and prevents frustration; "I would prefer the AI tooling to be passive, but provide me ... prompts" (PID2) encapsulates this stance.
+The recurring view is that human interaction preserves quality and prevents frustration; "I would prefer the AI tooling to be passive, but provide me ... prompts" (Participant 2) encapsulates this stance.
 The implied boundary is that AI-generated outputs should be mediated by humans before reaching customers.

 **Representative quotes**:
 - *"Customer support.
 As a customer, being forced to an AI is frustrating.
-I would prefer the AI tooling to be passive..."* (Participant PID2)
+I would prefer the AI tooling to be passive..."* (Participant 2)
 - *"AI should not be handling customer support.
-Pushing this role to AI will cause customers frustration..."* (Participant PID41)
+Pushing this role to AI will cause customers frustration..."* (Participant 41)
 - *"The customer sensitive interactions are always nice when it feels like you are still dealing with humans, I don't want AI to input here."* (Participant P170)

 #### Theme: Human oversight
 Researchers coded this as: (no separate description provided in the manual coding).

 Participants explicitly call for human approval and final control over customer-facing actions.
-The clearest articulation is "AI cannot hit the 'send message' button: I as a human must pull the trigger" (PID62).
+The clearest articulation is "AI cannot hit the 'send message' button: I as a human must pull the trigger" (Participant 62).
 This demand for human-in-the-loop governance stems from concerns about accuracy, brand risk, and accountability.
 Even when AI drafts replies or recommends actions, human oversight is non-negotiable for outbound communications, bulk messaging, or escalation decisions.

 This theme codifies the operational constraint that AI may be empowered to propose but not to execute customer communications without explicit human consent.

 **Representative quotes**:
-- *"AI cannot hit the 'send message' button: I as a human must pull the trigger (be it even to bulk messages)."* (Participant PID62)
+- *"AI cannot hit the 'send message' button: I as a human must pull the trigger (be it even to bulk messages)."* (Participant 62)
 - *"I hate the idea of AI becoming another screen for customer support and adding friction there, but we also don't fund customer support enough..."* (Participant P89)
 - *"We need to work on its accuracy in the context of customer support as it is directly interacting with humans which can cause errors to negatively affect the product brand directly."* (Participant P269)